JosephineRosencrone/BSc_project/README.md

 ## Background

-This app has been developed as part of my Bachelor project at the Technical University of Denmark.
+This program has been developed as part of my Bachelor project at the Technical University of Denmark.
+It takes basis in the developed programs from Victor Ibs Larsen's Master's thesis, found here: [VictorIbs1307] (https://github.com/VictorIbs1307/master-thesis-python-repo)

 ## Installation